-Elder abuse - information for workers and professionals
+Elder abuse - Good practice for workers and organisations

 Workers have a responsibility to uphold the rights of a person and prevent carelessness, neglect or harm to another person, in a professional relationship between people where there exists a responsibility or obligation of care.